KRM7/gapp/docs/introduction.md

 * the length of the chromosomes
 * the number of objectives

-For this problem, we could either somehow represent the solutions as binary strings and use the binary-encoded genetic algorithm, or represent them directly using floating-point numbers and use the real-encoded GA.
+For this problem, we could represent the solutions either as binary strings and use the binary-encoded genetic algorithm, or represent them directly using floating-point numbers and use the real-encoded GA.
 Since the second is a more natural representation of the problem, we will use that in this example.